pierrebaque/pierrebaque.github.io/research.md

 ---

 ### Current Work
-My research lies at the intersection between modern Computer Vision and Variational Inference.
+My research is at the intersection between modern Computer Vision and Variational Inference.
 My goal is to combine deep-learning techniques with scalable inference algorithm in order to develop new structured learning methods.

 I am currently focusing on learning Mean-Field Inference algorithm for Multi-Camera Pedestrian Detection and occlusion reasoning.